-From the Field Gun competition to the Massed Parade of Standards to the Dog Display there was something for all the family during the 2019 Birmingham International Tattoo.
-Details of performers at the next Tattoo (2021) will be added as they become available.
+From the Field Gun competition to the Massed Parade of Standards to the Dog Display there is something for all the family during the Birmingham International Tattoo on Saturday 10th February 2024 at 6pm and Sunday 11th February 2024 at 2pm.

 Royal Air Force Cosford King's Colour

-The King's Colour originated as the Queen's Colour when it was initially presented to the No 1 School of Technical Training was presented in July 1952 by Her Majesty The Queen, but as a result of her passing on the 8 September 2022, the Queen's Colour is now referred to as the King's Colour.
+The King's Colour originated as the Queen's Colour when it was initially presented to the No 1 School of Technical Training on 25 July 1952 by Her Majesty The Queen, but as a result of her passing on the 8 September 2022, the Queen's Colour is now referred to as the King's Colour.
 The Colour is unique in being the only one in any of the armed Services which is paraded by non-commissioned servicemen, a privilege which normally only falls to commissioned officers.

 RNRMC Field Gun Competition